-Method of administration:
+Method of administration

-How to apply:
+Spot-on use.

+For external use only.

-- 1. Remove the pipette from its packaging.
-Hold the pipette in an upright position, twist and pull the cap off. - 2.
-Turn the cap around and place the other end of the cap back on the pipette.
-Push and twist the cap to break the seal, then remove the cap from the pipette. - 3.
-Part the coat on the animal's neck at the base of the skull until the skin is visible.
-Place the tip of the pipette onto the skin and squeeze the pipette several times to empty its contents completely and directly onto the skin in one spot.
-Avoid contact between the product and your fingers.
+Remove one pipette from the package.
+Tap the narrow part of the pipette to ensure the contents are within the main body of the pipette.
+Snap back the tip of the pipette to enable the contents to be expelled.

+Part the fur on the animal's neck at the base of the skull until the skin is visible.
+Place the tip of the pipette on the skin and squeeze the pipette firmly several times to empty its contents directly onto the skin.
 Application at the base of the skull will minimise the opportunity for the animal to lick the product.
-The product should only be applied to undamaged skin
+Apply only to undamaged skin.